inaka/rest_guidelines/README.md

     }

 ##### Reasoning
 If you're calling a **GET** on `/entities` , you're asking for entities, not an object with the entities inside one of its properties.
-Think about it as a christmas gift.
-If you ask santa for all the power rangers action figures ( and i'm talking about the 90's ones ) and you only see one box under the tree, you can't know if you're getting just one or all of them wrapped in one gift. _Also,  ALL the power rangers?
-Couldn't you just ask for ONE toy?_
+So don't envelope things that should be being retrieved directly on the object.

 ---

-#### Use all HTTP verbs ( Not everything is a GET )
+#### Use all HTTP verbs (Not everything is a GET)
 > Use all the HTTP verbs.
 If you have to Create something use POST.
-If you want to Eead Something. if you want to Update something use PATCH or PUT.
+If you want to Read something use GET.
+If you want to Update something use PATCH or PUT.
 If you want to Delete something use DELETE.
-Always remember C.R.U.D. ( Create, Read, Update, Delete) when setting the verb for your resource
+Always remember C.R.U.D.
+(Create, Read, Update, Delete) when setting the verb for your resource.

 ##### Examples
 ###### Good

-Creating a comment on a media item:
+>Creating a comment on a media item:

 - **POST** `/media/:media_id/comments`
+   This Creates a comment related to the media id you pass along the URL.
-  Reading comments on a media item:
+> Reading comments on a media item:

 - **GET** `/media/:media_id/comments`
+   This Reads all the comments related to the media id you pass along the URL.
-  Updating ( editing ) the comment content on a media item:
+> Updating ( editing ) the comment content on a media item:

 - **PUT**  `/media/:media_id/comments/:id`
+   This Updates all the fields of the comment with the id you pass along the URL
-  Deleting a comment on a media item:
+> Deleting a comment on a media item:

 - **DELETE** `/media/:media_id/comments/:id`
+   This Deletes the comment with the id you pass along the URL

 ###### Bad
-Creating a comment on a media item:
+> Creating a comment on a media item:

 - **GET** `/media/:media_id/create_comment?text=comment%20text`

-  Updating ( editing ) the comment content on a media item:
+> Updating the comment content on a media item:

 - **GET**  `/media/:media_id/update_comment?text=comment%20new%20text`
-  Deleting a comment on a media item:
+> Deleting a comment on a media item:

 - **GET** `/media/:media_id/delete_comment?id=comment1`

 ##### Reasoning
 Using the right HTTP Verb on each resource will make clearer what the resource is made for and what we should expect it to do, receive and return.
-Using always GET is like using your spoon to eat your soup and cut your steak.
-Just don't.

 ---

-## Conventions & Rules

 #### Maintain existing style
 > When editing a system written by someone else, stick to the style in which it was designed.
 If a project has an overall style, stick to that when adding, removing or updating API endpoints as well.